Code-Institute-Submissions/getMyTattoo/README.md

 I want to thank my beloved husband for giving me the subject idea for this project.
 He is a tattoo lover and was always looking for an app like this one.

-Thank also to [Code Institute](https://codeinstitute.net/), both Tutor and Mentor Support, for supporting and helping through the project.
+Thanks also to [Code Institute](https://codeinstitute.net/), both Tutor and Mentor Support (Spencer Barriball), for supporting and helping through the project.
 I faced a few issues with GitPod and the support has been amazing.